White House: New rule will show 'true cost' of plane tickets

 The Transportation Department also began posting information to help consumers learn what each airline provides when flights are canceled or delayed for reasons within the airline’s control.
 That prompted several airlines to update policies around finding a new flight and covering hotel and meal expenses for stranded travelers.

-Biden was scheduled to make the announcement on Monday afternoon at a meeting of the White House Competition Council, established last year as a way for his administration to find cost-saving measures for consumers.
-It will be the third meeting of the group, chaired by National Economic Council director Brian Deese.
+Biden made the announcement on Monday afternoon at a meeting of the White House Competition Council, established last year as a way for his administration to find cost-saving measures for consumers.
+It was the third meeting of the group, chaired by National Economic Council director Brian Deese.

+“Capitalism without competition isn’t capitalism,” Biden said at the event, held in the State Dining Room at the White House.
+“It’s exploitation.”

-At the meeting, Biden plans to push other federal agencies to take similar cost-saving actions, particularly by increasing transparency on hidden fees that can balloon the true cost of goods and services.
+At the meeting, Biden also pushed other federal agencies to take similar cost-saving actions, particularly by increasing transparency on hidden fees that can balloon the true cost of goods and services.

 One example is a proposal from the Federal Communications Commission that would require internet service providers to better outline fees and charges on what the administration calls a “broadband nutrition label.”
 And the Agriculture Department on Monday will also unveil new actions meant to encourage competition in various agricultural markets.